-Auditor's Independence Declaration

-To The Directors of Argo Exploration Limited
+Auditor's Independence Declaration To the Directors of Argo Exploration Limited

-In accordance with the requirements of section 307C of the Corporations Act 2001, as lead auditor for the review of Argo Exploration Limited for the year ended 30 June 2015, I declare that, to the best of my knowledge and belief, there have been:
+In accordance with the requirements of section 307C of the Corporations Act 2001, as lead auditor for the audit of Argo Exploration Limited for the year ended 30 June 2016, I declare that, to the best of my knowledge and belief, there have been:

-- a No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the review; and - b No contraventions of any applicable code of professional conduct in relation to the review.
+- a no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - b no contraventions of any applicable code of professional conduct in relation to the audit.

-GRANT THORNTON AUDIT PTY LTD
+GRANT THORNTON AUDIT PTY LTD Chartered Accountants

-Chartered Accountants

-B. A. Mackenzie

-Partner - Audit & Assurance
+B. A. Mackenzie Partner - Audit & Assurance